rlivingsus/misc/AllBooks.md

 - Durant, Will/Ariel: The Lessons of History; The Story of Civilization
 - Dweck, Carol: Mindset
 - Dyachenko, Marina: Vita Nostra
+- Dyja, Thomas: New York, New York, New York: Four Decades of Success, Excess, and Transformation
 - Ebrahim, Zak: The Terrorist's Son
 - Edmondson, Amy: the Fearless Organization
 - Egan, Timothy: The Immortal Irishman